 There is no immediate threat to someone exhibiting these milder symptoms.
 However, if someone is prone to more severe reactions, then action should be taken when any symptoms are exhibited.
 If the person is not already aware of their allergy, then they should ask for a professional diagnosis from their GP.

 - Dizziness or fainting

 - Tightness in the chest

 An allergic reaction, exhibiting some or all of these symptoms, is known as anaphylaxis, and is a medical emergency.
-Like any medical emergency, 999 should be called, and an ambulance requested for as soon as possible.
+Like any medical emergency, 999 should be called, and an ambulance requested as soon as possible.
 Without quick treatment, anaphylaxis can be life-threatening.

 Common food allergies